 After this point on your machine you will be able to run any kind of script via the Powershell ISE.
 Then you can use the following script to perform the connection.

-Replace the items in red with the credentials for your tenant.
+Replace the items with X’s with the credentials for your tenant.
 The end result will look like this.

 From here you can use normal Exchange style powershell to perform functions on Office 365.